 Sports therapists work at elite, semi-professional and amateur levels either in team sports or with individual athletes.
 They also work within the sports injury clinic environment.

 The Society of Sports Therapists

-You will be taught by experienced sports therapists who have worked or continue to work in elite sporting environments, and all learning will be placed in the context of working as a professional sports therapist.
+You will be taught by experienced sports therapists who have worked - and continue to work - in elite sporting environments.
+This is a highly practical course and all learning will be placed in the context of working as a professional sports therapist.

 A bridging module is available for students coming from a non-sports science discipline, who want to become sports therapists.
 Speak to us to find out more about this and how you can enter this exciting profession.